wout/lucky_svg_sprite/README.md

 end
 ```

-The name of the icon class is the classified version of it file name.
+The name of the icon class is the classified version of its file name.
 Here are
 some examples:

 ```crystal